 1. Add a design to the QR Code

 A custom-designed QR Code attracts your recipients’ eyes.
-And it blends well with your print media creatives making them look branded.
+It blends well with your print media creatives, making them look branded.

 Also, it is a fact that custom QR Codes attract 50%-200% more scans compared to basic black-and-white ones.
 Hence, if you want to maximize the scans, consider designing your QR Code.